- Start date: 2021-03-22

 For the import to

-master no changes are needed.
+main no changes are needed.
 For the string sync between

-master and the Beta branch we should be able to use the same code as we use for Fenix.
+main and the Beta branch we should be able to use the same code as we use for Fenix.
 (As of this writing, that code is in progress - having more similarity between Fenix and A-C would definitely simplify it.)